microsoft/sahay-app-toolkit/README.md

 *A sample application for enabling users with English speaking skills using the Sahay app framework*

-### Libraries Used

-All Libraries used are majorly from the react-native-community umbrella and holds corresponding license information under _MIT License_ and _GNU General Public License_.
-For a complete updated list of libraries being used, check [package.json](Sahay/package.json)

 ### How to build your own App ?